-Furthermore, PlayWood's expert witness, Michael Kennedy, testified that Play-Wood's concept, as embodied in Clickety-Clack Track[TM], was unique and permitted "its seller to differentiate itself from a host of competitors who [were] making a generic product."
+Furthermore, PlayWood's expert witness, Michael Kennedy, testified that PlayWood's concept, as embodied in Clickety-Clack TrackTM, was unique and permitted "its seller to differentiate itself from a host of competitors who [were] making a generic product."
 Kennedy explained that the look, sound and feel of the track made it distinct from other toy railroad track: "[W]hen a child runs a train across this track, he can feel it hitting those little impressions.
 And when you're talking about young children[,] having the idea that they can see something that they couldn't see before, feel something that they couldn't feel before, hear something that they couldn't hear before, that is what differentiates this toy from its other competitors."

 Finally, PlayWood presented evidence that Learning Curve sought and obtained a patent on the noise-producing track.
 It goes without saying that the requirements for patent and trade secret protection are not synonymous.
 Unlike a patentable invention, a trade secret need not be novel or unobvious.
 The idea need not be complicated; it may be intrinsically simple and nevertheless qualify as a secret, unless it is common knowledge and, therefore, within the public domain.
-However, it is commonly understood that "[i]f an invention has sufficient novelty to be entitled to patent protection, it may be said a fortiori to be entitled to protection as a trade secret.
-In light of this evidence, we cannot accept Learning Curve's argument that no rational jury could have found that PlayWood's concept was unknown outside of its business.
+However, it is commonly understood that if an invention has sufficient novelty to be entitled to patent protection, it may be said a fortiori to be entitled to protection as a trade secret.

 2. Extent to which PlayWood's concept was known to employees and others involved in PlayWood's business

-The district court did not address the extent to which PlayWood's concept was known to employees and others involved in PlayWood's business.
-However, we agree with PlayWood that the evidence was sufficient to establish that its concept for noise-producing track was known only by key individuals in its business.
+We agree with PlayWood that the evidence was sufficient to establish that its concept for noise-producing track was known only by key individuals in its business.

 At the outset, we note briefly that PlayWood was a small business, consisting only of Clausi and Moore.
 Illinois courts have recognized on several occasions that the expectations for ensuring secrecy are different for small companies than for large companies.
 Apart from Clausi (PlayWood's sole toy designer and the person who conceived of the concept for noise-producing track) and Moore (PlayWood's sole officer and director), the only person who knew about the concept was Borsato, the person who physically produced PlayWood's prototype at Clausi's direction.
 The concept was disclosed to Borsato in order for PlayWood to develop fully its trade secret.
 Moreover, Borsato's actions were governed by a written confidentiality agreement with PlayWood.
-Indeed, as an extra precaution, Clausi even amended Play-Wood's confidentiality agreement with Borsato immediately after the February 18, 1993, meeting to ensure that materials discussed during the meeting would remain confidential.
-From this evidence, the jury reasonably could have determined that this factor also weighed in favor of PlayWood.
+Indeed, as an extra precaution, Clausi even amended PlayWood's confidentiality agreeement with Borsato immediately after the February 18, 1993, meeting to ensure that materials discussed during the meeting would remain confidential.

-3. Measures taken by PlayWood to guard the secrecy of its concept
+Measures taken by PlayWood to guard the secrecy of its concept

-There also was sufficient evidence for the jury to determine that PlayWood took reasonable precautions to guard the secrecy of its concept.
+There also was sufficient evidence for the jury to determine that Play-Wood took reasonable precautions to guard the secrecy of its concept.
 The Act requires the trade secret owner to take actions that are "reasonable under the circumstances to maintain [the] secrecy or confidentiality" of its trade secret; it does not require perfection.
-765 ILCS 1065/2(d)(2).
 Whether the measures taken by a trade secret owner are sufficient to satisfy the Act's reasonableness standard ordinarily is a question of fact for the jury.
 Indeed, we previously have recognized that only in an extreme case can what is a "reasonable" precaution be determined, because the answer depends on a balancing of costs and benefits that will vary from case to case.